 The American Institute of Stress https://www.stress.org/how-the-best-handle-s

 Tracey began a career in EMS in 1989, became a paramedic in 1991, and was appointed to Youngstown Fire Department in 1993.
 She retired as a Captain in 2020.
 Throughout her career and into retirement, she has served as an advocate for our profession.

 As a member of the OAPFF Peer Support Team, Tracey wants to help her peers overcome the feelings of stigma often associated with depression, anxiety, and PTSD.
-From personal experience, she understands many internalized feelings such as isolation, embarrassment, and even distrust.
-However, more importantly, Tracey wants to help others recognize their strengths and the options available to feel whole once again - or maybe even for the first time.
+From personal experience, she understands many internalized feelings such as isolation, embarrassment, shame, and even distrust.
+Most importantly, however, Tracey wants to help others recognize their strengths and the options available to feel whole once again - or maybe even for the first time.

-Tracey is married (1998) to Kurt, also a retired Captain from YFD - he is now serving as a Fire Marshal.
+Tracey is married (1998) to Kurt - also a retired Captain from YFD - he is now serving as an Ohio Fire Marshal.
 She is a graduate of Colorado State University, volunteers for Save A Warrior, and is a certified yoga instructor.
 She volunteers for the Mahoning/Trumbull County CISM team and has received certifications in both Group and Individual Crisis Intervention.
-Tracey is a certified Peer Support Leader through Academy Hour LLC and a QPR instructor (suicide prevention education program).
+Tracey is a certified Peer Support Team Leader through Academy Hour LLC and a QPR instructor (suicide prevention education program).
 She is an IAFF-trained peer support provider and IAFF Master Peer Support Instructor and actively participates in education and training related to first responder behavioral health.
 Finally, Tracey is a Save A Warrior (SAW) alumna - Cohort 0131; she credits the organization and its community of "warriors" for guiding her on a journey of continuous healing and self-actualization.